lstanard/american-spoon/readme.md

 2. How do we style the search results page?
  - Need to talk with Joe about how search results are generated.

-3. Since the shipping banner copy might change, attempting to center the nav text might not be the best idea (See request "Center the primary navigation with the shipping banner")

-4. How should we handle the product page image previews?
+3. How should we handle the product page image previews?
 Zoom?
 Simple swap?

 To-do: